NodeSchoolSF/interview-prep/notes/01_outline.md

 ## Data structures and algorithms

-Go through how big-O applies to a real-life leetcode question - how to reduce O(n^2) to O(n) for example.
-Implement both solutions and use online judge.
+Go through how big-O applies to a real-life leetcode question.
+Implement both solutions and use online judge to show how O(n^2) exceeds time limit.
 Encourage people to re-implement themselves (in person there or later?).

-Implement e.g. a "stack" class? (optional)
+Concepts and problems:

-Recognizing greedy, and DP (give examples).
+* Implement e.g. a "stack" class? (optional)

-Cover recursion/subproblems/DP, with coin change or climing stairs problems.
+* Recognizing greedy, and DP (give examples)

-Cover trees and graphs, from perspective of two leetcode questions?
-Implement DFS as part of a problem. **TODO**
+* Cover recursion/subproblems/DP, with coin change or climing stairs problems(?)

-Mention which data structures are important, and leetcode problems that exercise each one.
+* Cover trees and graphs, from perspective of two leetcode questions?
+Implement DFS helper as part of a problem. **TODO**

 Point to additional resources.